GO vs Melita vs Epic: best Malta internet & mobile plans for expats in 2026

 Malta has three main telecom providers: GO, Melita, and Epic (formerly Vodafone Malta).
-All three operate as full-service providers offering mobile plans, home broadband, and bundled packages.
-Despite this compact market, competition is fierce, keeping prices reasonable and driving constant network upgrades.
+All three are full-service providers offering mobile plans, home broadband, and bundled packages.
+Despite the compact market, competition is fierce, keeping prices reasonable and driving constant network upgrades.

 Strengths